If you see someone tagging or have evidence against anyone daubing graffiti, you can now report it though our environmental enforcement hotline.

 Residents can call 01273 295063 to give details of the offence, and our officers will be able to respond quickly.

-The phone line is open from 8am to 5pm, Monday to Friday.
-A voicemail function is in place to take any messages for calls outside of these hours.
+The phone line is open from 7.30am to 3.30pm Monday to Friday, with voicemail to pick up any messages outside these hours.

 Our environmental enforcement officers can fine anyone found drawing graffiti on public and private land where they don’t have the landowner’s permission.

 We will issue fixed penalty notices of £150 to anyone found committing the offence and will seize any material used to graffiti.

 We’re also working closely with Sussex Police on prosecuting offenders.

 Two recent high profile prosecutions include a Hove man found guilty of racially or religiously aggravated criminal damage and a Brighton man ordered to pay almost £2,000 compensation for tagging offences.